-I don’t talk about Canada that much when I’m in France—I’m usually too busy enjoy France in the first place.
+I don’t talk about Canada that much when I’m in France—I’m usually too busy enjoying France in the first place.
 Besides, I’ve been away for a long time now: although I still enjoy writing about cultural differences, I don’t make a point of commenting on them out loud (it could get pretty annoying!).

-One thing you have to know about French, though, is that they have an opinion on everything.
+One thing you have to know about the French, though, is that they have an opinion on everything.
 And sometimes, it leads to funny comments and questions!

-When people hear “Canada”, they automatically shiver with cold.
+When people hear “Canada,” they automatically shiver with cold.
 All that snow… surely, it doesn’t melt, does it?

 Well, it does.
 Granted, our winters are longer and colder than in Western Europe, but unless you live really north (as in Yukon or Nunavut) chances are you will experience spring and fall.
-And depending on where you live in Canada, it can get brutally hot in the summer, like over 40°C!
+And depending on where you live in Canada, it can get brutally hot in the summer, like over 40 °C!

 “North American food…tsk-tsk, they are all obese over there!”

-I also used to think that French were culinary superior to North Americans.
+I also used to think that the French were culinary superior to North Americans.
 Granted, French food is pretty damn good but most French today don’t spend hours preparing elaborated traditional recipes (not to mention that traditional French food isn’t exactly diet food either!).

-This trip, I noticed that a lot of French ate “the American way”, i.e. lots of junk food.
-Fast food joints like McDonald’s seemed constantly packed, and local franchises were similarly busy.
+This trip, I noticed that a lot of French ate “the American way,” i.e. lots of junk food.
+Fast-food joints like McDonald’s seemed constantly packed, and local franchises were similarly busy.

-I’m the first one to sigh with Jay Leno and his catchphrase, “how fat are we getting that… [insert latest food craziness here]”.
+I’m the first one to sigh with Jay Leno and his catchphrase, “How fat are we getting that… [insert latest food craziness here]”.
 But whether you live in France, in Canada or in the U.S., what really matters is the food choices you make every day.
 You can eat crap in France and healthy stuff in Canada if you choose to, and it’s possible to have a balanced diet in North America!